gferraz/resume/README.md

 **Business Unit Director - Startup and Small Business** (October 2012 - July 2015)

 - [Sage acquired Cenize Software in 2012](https://mergr.com/the-sage-group-acquires-cenize-inform%C3%A1tica)

-- Managed the product portfolio from Cenize, marketing, and sales for the segment.
+- Managed the product portfolio rebranded from Cenize, marketing
+- As a SSB director, I, with the helpp of our team, achieved our requested 2 year revenue growth

 - Designed and Developed Sage One - Invoicing System compliant with Brazil NF-e standard.
 Developed in **Ruby on Rails**

 ### Cenize Software

 **Founder, CEO** (June 2003 - September 2012)

-- As founder and CEO of Cenize
+- As CEO of Cenize
-  - Created a financial software suite for small business, called jFinanças (developed in **Delphi** for Windows)
+  - Commercialized a financial software suite for small business, called jFinanças (developed in **Delphi** for Windows)
   - which became the flagship product of the company, surpassing 12000 users (7000 paid licenses). **Product devemlopment**
+  - Sales throught online purchase only, with very optimized Google ads campaign.
 - As a developer, I've designed and developed custom web applications for Cenize customer, such as:
   - 360º Employee review process software for Bematech, in **Ruby on Rails**
   - Cockpit dashboard to create business strategic goals and follow up, also in **Ruby on Rails**